Completed K-theory and Equivariant Elliptic Cohomology: Introduction

-It satisfies a strong localization theorem, provided that $M$ is a finite $S^1$-CW-space: the inclusion of the fixed point set $j:M^{S^1}\hookrightarrow M$ induces an isomorphism
+They extend this to a theory on infinite complexes by taking limits over finite skeleta.
+It satisfies a strong localization theorem for finite complexes: the inclusion of the fixed point set $j:M^{S^1}\hookrightarrow M$ induces an isomorphism

-Recall that $S^1$ acts on $LM$ by loop rotation.
+Recall that $S^1$ acts on the free loop space $LM$ by loop rotation.
 Kitchloo and Morava show that the assignment

 defines a cohomology theory.
-As a homotopy functor it is just $K$-theory with coefficients in $\mathbb{Z}((q))$.
-But their insight is that this construction naturally gives more than a homotopy functor.
-Recall that a multiplicative cohomology theory $E$ is called an \textit{elliptic cohomology theory} if it is
+The localization theory together with the formula $LM^{S^1}=M$ shows that as a cohomology theory the above is just $K$-theory with coefficients in $\mathbb{Z}((q))$.
+But their insight is that this construction naturally gives more than a cohomology theory.
+Recall that a multiplicative cohomology theory $E$ is called an \textit{elliptic cohomology theory}\footnote{This definition is due to Mike Hopkins in his 1994 ICM address.} if it is